BCG-X-Official/facet/README.rst

 the local perspective of SHAP.
 The key global metrics for each pair of features in a model are:

+- **Synergy**

+  The degree to which the model combines information from one feature with another to predict the target.
+For example, let's assume we are predicting cardiovascular health using age and gender and the fitted model includes a complex interaction between them.
+This means these two features are synergistic for predicting cardiovascular health.
+Further, both features are important to the model and removing either one would significantly impact performance.
+Let's assume age is a more important feature than gender and so age contributes more to the combined prediction than gender.
+This asymmetric contribution means the synergy for (age, gender) is less than the synergy for (gender, age).
+To think about it another way, imagine the prediction is a coordinate you are trying to reach.
+  From your starting point, age gets you much closer to this point than gender, however, you need both to get there.
+Synergy reflects the fact that gender gets more help from age (higher synergy from the perspective of gender) than age does from gender (lower synergy from the perspective of age) to reach the prediction. *This leads to an important point: synergy is a naturally asymmetric property of the global information two interacting features contribute to the model predictions.* Synergy is expressed as a percentage ranging from 0% (full autonomy) to 100% (full synergy).

 - **Redundancy**

   The degree to which a feature in a model duplicates the information of a second feature to predict the target.
 For example, let's assume we had house size and number of bedrooms for predicting house price.
 These features capture similar information as the more bedrooms the larger the house and likely a higher price on average.
 The redundancy for (number of bedrooms, house size) will be greater than the redundancy for (house size, number of bedrooms).
 This is because house size "knows" more of what number of bedrooms does for predicting house price than vice-versa.
 Hence, there is greater redundancy from the perspective of number of bedrooms.
 Another way to think about it is removing house size will be more detrimental to model performance than removing number of bedrooms, as house size can better compensate for the absence of number of bedrooms.
-This also implies that house size would be a more important feature than number of bedrooms in the model. *This leads to an important point: redundancy is a naturally asymmetric property of the global information feature pairs have for predicting an outcome.* Redundancy is expressed as a percentage ranging from 0% (full uniqueness) to 100% (full redundancy).
+This also implies that house size would be a more important feature than number of bedrooms in the model. *The important point here is that like synergy, redundancy is a naturally asymmetric property of the global information feature pairs have for predicting an outcome.* Redundancy is expressed as a percentage ranging from 0% (full uniqueness) to 100% (full redundancy).

-- **Synergy**

-  The degree to which the model combines information from one feature with another to predict the target.
-For example, let's assume we are predicting cardiovascular health using age and gender and the fitted model includes a complex interaction between these features.
-This means these two features are synergistic for predicting cardiovascular health.
-Further, both features are important to the model and removing either one would significantly impact performance.
-However, assume age is a more important feature than gender and so age contributes more to the combined prediction than gender.
-This asymmetric contribution means that the synergy for (age, gender) is greater than the synergy for (gender, age).
-  To think about it another way, imagine the prediction is a coordinate you are trying to reach, basically age gets you much closer than gender to this point from where you start, but you need both age and gender to get there. *The important point here is that like redundancy, synergy is a naturally asymmetric property of global information feature pairs have when interacting to predict an outcome.* Synergy is expressed as a percentage ranging from 0% (full autonomy) to 100% (full synergy).

 .. code-block:: Python